This scenario might anger many, but, it may also be a stone throw away from happening to you.

 a) left me feeling better than I have in years.

 I feel that this method of strength training has translated more to my BJJ training than my days of nothing but powerlifting.
 I can no longer squat 500 lbs, but my knees are more stable, my shoulders are more mobile, and I no longer suffer from my neck injury as I once did!

-While I apologize for the long winded nature of this email, I feel I definately owe it to you for putting out all these resources that showed me that just because I’m limited by time (we work 12 hour shifts at the PD), lack of equipment, and an injury, I can still strength train, just in a different way!!!
+While I apologize for the long winded nature of this email, I feel I definitely owe it to you for putting out all these resources that showed me that just because I'm limited by time (we work 12 hour shifts at the PD), lack of equipment, and an injury, I can still strength train, just in a different way!!!

 All the best,